huats-club/citrus/docs/setup.md

 ## Step 5: Sanity check

-To check if the code works, run this sample script in Python with LimeSDR plugged in.
+To check if the settings works, run this sample script in Python with LimeSDR plugged in.

 ```python
 import SoapySDR